MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-performance.md

 # Troubleshoot Azure Event Hubs performance

-This troubleshooting guide provides solutions to common performance problems that you might encounter when you use the Event Hubs library in the Azure SDK for Java.
-If you're looking for solutions to common problems that you might encounter when you use Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).
+This article provides solutions to common performance problems that you might encounter when you use the Event Hubs library in the Azure SDK for Java.
+If you're looking for solutions to other common problems that you might encounter when you use Event Hubs, see [Troubleshooting Azure Event Hubs](troubleshooting-messaging-event-hubs-overview.md).

 ## Use processEvent or processEventBatch

 When you use the `processEvent` callback, each `EventData` instance received calls your code.
 This process works well with low or moderate traffic in the event hub.

-If the event hub has high traffic and high throughput is expected, the aggregated cost of continuously calling the users' callback hinders performance of `EventProcessorClient`.
-In this case, users should use `processEventBatch`.
+If the event hub has high traffic and high throughput is expected, the aggregated cost of continuously calling your callback hinders performance of `EventProcessorClient`.
+In this case, you should use `processEventBatch`.

-For each partition, the users' callback is invoked one at a time, so high processing time in the callback hinders performance as the `EventProcessorClient` doesn't continue to push more events downstream nor request more `EventData` instances from the Event Hubs service.
+For each partition, your callback is invoked one at a time.
+High processing time in the callback hinders performance because the `EventProcessorClient` doesn't continue to push more events downstream nor request more `EventData` instances from the Event Hubs service.

 ## Costs of checkpointing

-When you use Azure Blob Storage as the checkpoint store, there's a network cost to checkpointing as it makes an HTTP request and waits for a response.
-This process could take up to several seconds due to network latency, the performance of Azure Blob Storage, resource location, etc.
+When you use Azure Blob Storage as the checkpoint store, there's a network cost to checkpointing because it makes an HTTP request and waits for a response.
+This process could take up to several seconds due to network latency, the performance of Azure Blob Storage, resource location, and so on.

 Checkpointing after every `EventData` instance is processed hinders performance due to the cost of making these HTTP requests.
-Users shouldn't checkpoint if their callback processed no events or checkpoint after processing some number of events.
+You shouldn't checkpoint if your callback processed no events, or you should checkpoint after processing some number of events.

 ## Use LoadBalancingStrategy.BALANCED or LoadBalancingStrategy.GREEDY